alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-07-21-it-is-not-permissible-to-kill-resident-or-immigrant-kafirs.md

 publisher: alsalafiyyah.manhaj@gmail.com
 title: It is not permissible to kill resident or immigrant disbelievers
 hijri: '1441-11-30'
-source: Fatawa Al-Shaykh Ibn Baz 8/207, question 4 and 5
+source: Fatawa Al-Shaykh Abdul-Aziz Ibn Baz 8/207, question 4 and 5
 category:
 - rulership
 - walabara